opendatasoft/ods-documentation/source/managing_domain/04_monitoring_license_and_quotas/quotas.rst

 For example, freemium portals can have up to 5 datasets, each having at most 20000 records.

-Your license defines 4 global limits on your portal: the first one puts an upper limit on the consumption of the data and the others regulate the amount of data you can inject into the portal.
+Your license defines 4 global limits on your portal: the first one puts an upper limit on data consumption.
+The others regulate the amount of data you can inject into the portal.

 * **API calls quota** limits the number of requests made to the data within a given timeframe (usually within a month)

 .. important::

-   The number of API calls measure can be a bit difficult to wrap his/her head around since this is a very technical measure of the activity.
-But it can be summarised as such: everytime somebody accesses your portal, for example the datasets catalog page, the interface will make requests to the portal for the filters values, for the 10 first datasets then the 10 next ones etc. Each of these requests is an API call and counted within the quota.
+   The number of API calls measure can be a bit difficult to wrap their head around since this is a very technical measure.
+   It can be summarised as such: every time somebody accesses your portal, for example, the datasets catalog page, the interface will make requests to the portal for the filters values, for the first ten datasets, then the next ten ones, etc. Each of these requests is an API call and counted within the quota.

    API calls are therefore made by visitors on your portal, but also by developers using the API to retrieve the data you published and dashboards hosted outside of your portal.